Scoring Nim: The payoff function and recursion formula

-for $x=1$ and $x\geq 2$, respectively.
-From the comparison in (1), when the initial position is $(x)$ with $x\geq 2$, the first player should take all the stones if $N\geq -1$.
+for $x\geq 2$.
+From the comparison in (\ref{eq1}), when the initial position is $(x)$ with $x\geq 2$, the first player should take all the stones if $N\geq -1$.
 On the other hand, if $N\leq -1$, the first player should take $x-1$ stones on the first move, leaving only one stone for the opponent's turn.

-Similar to $f_{N}(x)$, $f_{N}(\bm{p})$ is recursively defined based on comparisons with subsequent positions.
-To formalize this, we extend the definition of the payoff function $f_{N}(\bm{p})$ to positions beyond the initial state. we define it as the difference in total points accumulated by the two players from the position forward, for the current player.
-To ensure consistency, we set $f_{N}(\bm{0})=-N$, meaning that when no stones remain, the opponent has just received an endgame bonus of $N$ points.
-Let $\bm{p}\to\bm{p}^{\prime}$ denote that a transition from position $\bm{p}$ to $\bm{p}^{\prime}$ is possible in a single move.
-Then, for a position $\bm{p}$ that is not a terminal position, the following recurrence relation holds:
+Similar to $f_{N}(x)$ with $x\geq 2$, $f_{N}(\boldsymbol{p})$ is recursively defined based on comparisons with subsequent positions.
+To formalize this, we extend the definition of the payoff function $f_{N}(\boldsymbol{p})$ to positions beyond the initial state.
+We define it as the difference between the total points obtained by the current player and those obtained by the opponent from that position onward.
+To ensure consistency, we set $f_{N}(\boldsymbol{0})=-N$, meaning that when no stones remain, the opponent has just received an endgame bonus of $N$ points.
+Let $\boldsymbol{p}\to\boldsymbol{p}^{\prime}$ denote that a transition from position $\boldsymbol{p}$ to $\boldsymbol{p}^{\prime}$ is possible in a single move.
+Then, for a position $\boldsymbol{p}$ that is not a terminal position, the following recurrence relation holds:

-Here, $|\bm{p}|-|\bm{p}^{\prime}|$ means the number of stones taken in the move from $\bm{p}$ to $\bm{p}^{\prime}$, with each stone contributing one point.
-This recursion formula allows us to determine $f_{N}(\bm{p})$ sequentially, starting from positions with a smaller total number of stones.
+Here, $|\boldsymbol{p}|-|\boldsymbol{p}^{\prime}|$ means the number of stones taken in the move from $\boldsymbol{p}$ to $\boldsymbol{p}^{\prime}$, with each stone contributing one point.
+This recursion formula allows us to determine $f_{N}(\boldsymbol{p})$ sequentially, starting from positions with a smaller total number of stones.

-The payoff function $f_{N}(\bm{p})$ is a function of the position $\bm{p}$, but if we fix $\bm{p}$ and regard the bonus point $N$ as a variable, it can also be considered a function of $N$ with the real numbers as its domain.
-In this case, from the recursion formula (2) and the fact that $f_{N}(\bm{0})$ is a continuous function with a slope of $-1$, the following properties can be derived. \begin{proposition} When considering $f_{N}(\bm{p})$ as a function of $N$, the following hold: \\ (i) $f_{N}(\bm{p})$ is continuous. \\ (ii) If $N$ is an integer, then $f_{N}(\bm{p})$ is also an integer, and its parity coincides with that of $|\bm{p}|+N$. \\ (iii) When $N$ is not an integer, the slope of $f_{N}(\bm{p})$ is either $1$ or $-1$.
-Furthermore, if the slope is $1$, the first player takes the last stone under both players' optimal strategies, whereas if the slope is $-1$, the second player takes the last stone under both players' optimal strategies. \end{proposition}
+The payoff function $f_{N}(\boldsymbol{p})$ is a function of the position $\boldsymbol{p}$, but if we fix $\boldsymbol{p}$ and regard the bonus point $N$ as a variable, it can also be considered a function of $N$ with the real numbers as its domain.
+To illustrate the payoff function, Fig. \ref{fig2} shows $f_{N}(5,4,2)$ as a function of $N$ for the game that was used in the previous section.
+A similar position, $f_{N}(5,4,3)$, will be presented later in Remark \ref{rem1} and Fig. \ref{fig6} in Section \ref{sec6}.
+The payoff function $f_{N}(\boldsymbol{p})$ satisfies the following properties.